 Successfully completing rehab for drug and alcohol addiction is an incredible feat.

 It is an individual journey that requires different lengths of time, varied amounts of energy, therapies, and lifestyle changes to accomplish.
 For many, overcoming addiction requires physically removing oneself from enabling peers and environments through the assistance of long-term rehabilitation programs and residential treatment.
 This may go on for a mere 90 days or could expand to a period of a year or more.
 Regardless of the intensity or duration of treatment, getting back into the swing of daily life can be a difficult transition and many find themselves more vulnerable at this point than ever before.
-In many cases, sober living serves as an excellent transitional step for those recovering from addiction and it provides young adults with a taste of the real world without completely removing them from the safety and security of a structured, sober environment.
+Rather than going straight to outpatient care which will increase risk of relapse, young adults recovering from addiction find that sober living serves as an excellent transitional step for those recovering from addiction.
+It provides young adults with a taste of the real world without completely removing them from the safety and security of a structured, sober environment.

 What is Life like in a Sober Home?